 Professor Karagozian heads UCLA's Energy and Propulsion Research Laboratory and is the director of the joint UCLA-Air Force Research Laboratory Collaborative Center for Aerospace Sciences.
 She has been a faculty member in the MAE Department at UCLA since 1982, having received her Ph.D. in Mechanical Engineering from the California Institute of Technology in that year.
 For interesting information on her academic antecendents and descendents (PhDs only), see the Mathematics Genealogy Project website.

-Professor Karagozian's research interests lie in fluid mechanics and combustion, with applications to improved engine efficiency, reduced emissions, alternative fuels, and advanced high speed air breathing and rocket propulsion systems.
+Professor Karagozian's research interests lie in fluid mechanics and combustion, with applications to improved engine efficiency, reduced emissions, alternative fuels, and advanced rocket and air breathing propulsion systems.
 For more information and detailed descriptions of projects and recent publications, please go to:

 Recent studies by Professor Karagozian and her collaborators have focused on:

 Prior studies have concerned:

-Professor Karagozian's abbreviated CV, with a list of representative publications, may be found at:
+Professor Karagozian's CV, with a list of representative publications, may be found at:

 Professor Karagozian regularly teaches a number of courses in the MAE Department at UCLA, all of which have their own homepages on the WWW:

-Professor Karagozian is a recipient of the TRW-UCLA Award for Excellence in Teaching and the UCLA Henry Samueli Teaching Award from the MAE Department.
+Professor Karagozian is a recipient of the TRW-UCLA Engineering Award for Excellence in Teaching and the UCLA Henry Samueli Teaching Award from the MAE Department.